esri-es/Static-Maps-API-ArcGIS/README.md

 # Static Maps API - ArcGIS

 This class allow you to add static images using a print service.
-By default ArcGIS Online service is used but you can also add an ArcGIS Server service.
+By default ArcGIS Online **free service** is used but you can also add an ArcGIS Server service.

 ```javascript
 require([